Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Methods

-where $T$ is the total number of perturbation steps, and $\phi^{(t)}$ generates the perturbed image after $t$ steps, i.e., $M^{(t)}$ only keeps the top $\frac{t}{T}$ of the pixels (Perturbation Ratio) in the attribution map and the rest of the pixels, if any, are set to zero.
-This simply implies that the $\phi^{(0)}=I$ and $\phi^{(T)}=\tilde{I}$.
+} where $T$ is the total number of perturbation steps, and $\phi^{(t)}$ generates the perturbed image after $t$ steps, i.e., $M^{(t)}$ only keeps the top $\frac{t}{T}$ of the pixels (Perturbation Ratio) in the attribution map and the rest of the pixels, if any, are set to zero.
+Of course, $\phi^{(0)}=I$ and $\phi^{(T)}=\tilde{I}$.